preloader

 DESIGNED FOR

-and experience in the study of carbonate rocks and their characteristics in oil and gas exploration.
-The objective of the course is to establish a foundation so that participants are able to design well planning and well operation process during petroleum exploration and production in carbonate reservoirs.
+The course is designed for petroleum engineers and petroleum geologists with little knowledge and experience in the study of carbonate rocks.
+The objective of the course is to establish a foundation so that participants are able to evaluate depositional environments, diagenetic modifications, and reservoir quality of carbonate reservoirs.

 COURSE LEVEL

-• Basic to Intermediate
+o Basic to Intermediate

 LEARNING OBJECTIVES